ncmiller/goals/diaries/2017/running.md

+## Sunday, December 31, 2017

+I failed to meet my goal, but I'm still happy with my results.
+I was able to run a 22 minute 5K, and my overall level of fitness is higher than it was at the start of the year.

+Next year's goal will probably be more focused on miles per week than a particular 5K time.
+Other people suggest that runners should focus on distance first and the speed will come.

+I'll be starting to mix in strength workouts along with running, so won't be running every day.
+But it seems like 15 MPW over the whole year should be achievable.

 ## Sunday, October 28, 2017

 Injured my back about a month ago, so I haven't been running much at all.
 Just